-Impairment of goodwill and property, plant and equipment Please refer to the Note 13 and 14 in the consolidated financial statements.
-The key audit matter How the matter was addressed in our audit During the year, the Group recognized an impairment of the property, plant and equipment of one of its cash generating units (the "CGUs") in the amount of RUB 1,000,015 thousand as well as an impairment of goodwill relating to another Our audit procedures included: - assessment of whether the CGUs were appropriately determined and evaluation of the methodology applied by management in impairment testing;
+Impairment of goodwill Impairment of goodwill Please refer to the Note 14 in the consolidated financial statements.
+The key audit matter How the matter was addressed in our audit Goodwill is material to the consolidated financial statements.
+We consider impairment of goodwill as a key audit matter due to inherent estimation uncertainty in forecasting future cash flows which form the basis Our audit procedures included: assessment of whether the cash generating units were appropriately determined and evaluation of the methodology applied by management in impairment testing;